Tolu2492/Password-Manager/README.md

 # Password-Manager
-A lightweight password manager written in C
+A lightweight password manager written in C and uses the raygui/raylib libraries.
 Stores credentials in an AES256 openssl encrypted vault file.
 Each entry consists of a site field, username field, and a password field.
 # Features: